Dallas Mavericks owner Mark Cuban is known for his business savvy, especially when it comes to forming a championship-level basketball team.

-Stay connected to the Wizards with the MyTeams app.
+Stay connected to the Capitals and Wizards with the MyTeams app.
 Click here to download for comprehensive coverage of your teams.

 MORE WIZARDS NEWS: